Coat of arms of Bivona: Seal of 1593

 A seal of the University of Bivona in a document of 1593 (currently available at the State Archives of Palermo) probably depicts the arms of families D'Aragona, De Luna d'Aragona and Peralta, although there are doubts about the exact identification of the latter.

 In 1593 a woman was the head of the duchy of Bivona, Aloisia de Luna, daughter of Peter de Luna (first Duke of Bivona) and Isabella de Vega, also the daughter of Juan de Vega, Viceroy of Sicily.
 Aloysia became the investiture of the duchy in September 1592, after the death of brother Giovanni, in 1567 she married Cesare Moncada, died in 1571; in 1577 she became the wife of Antonio Aragon, duke of Montalto.

 Seal of 1638

 A seal of the University of Bivona present in a document dated May 17, 1638 (also available at the State Archives of Palermo) depicts the arms of the families of Luna, de La Cerda and Aragona-Sicilia; missing are the arms of the Moncada family.

 In 1638, Luigi Guglielmo Moncada was the Duke of Bivona, great-grandson of Aloysia de Luna and descendant of the Aragon family.

+Usage today

+The current coat of arms (since 2021) of the comune of Bivona is different.